 “For a long time, I watched [the video] over and over…20 or 30 times a day.
 I still like to watch it every now and then…these days I watch it just to realize where I’m at.
 It just kind of keeps everything in perspective.
 I consider myself real lucky.”

-Watch the moment Owen Hart injures Steve Austin’s neck (not for the queasy!):
+Watch the moment Owen Hart injures Stone Cold Steve Austin’s neck:

-Despite the hardships and pain Austin went through after the injury, some say it was a blessing in disguise for him.
+Despite the hardships and pain, Stone Cold Steve Austin went through after the injury, some say it was a blessing in disguise for him.
 The Texas Rattlesnake was forced to turn more into a stone cold brawler as opposed to the technical wrestler he was pre-injury.
 This change in style can be attributed to one of the reasons why he became so popular.

 A tragic irony: 5 years prior to this match, Austin was in Owen’s proverbial shoes when the exact sequence of events that caused Austin’s injury, caused Austin to seriously injure another wrestler’s (Masahiro Chono) neck using the same inverted piledriver sequence.
 A tragic yet ironic twist, is it not?